Nikita-Boyarskikh/challenges/README.md

 # challenges
-Some thinks from code challenges in which I ever participated
+Some things from code challenges in which I ever participated